 36. Apron with cooking utensils – Like a mini rolling pin or whisk.

-37. Tool Bag with tools – Like a tape measure and small screwdriver.
+37. Tool Belt – And you could add tools like a tape measure and small screwdriver.
 Then you can give them ‘projects’ to fix around the house!

 38. Rock Tumbler – I’ll be honest, I put this in the list because I know my son would loooove it and I don’t want to forget about it for his birthday next year!

 39. Chess or Checkers – I’ve never really gotten the hang of chess, but I hear it’s good for the brain!

 40. Ugears – For an older child.
 Super cool models to build.